Thick vs. Thin Underlayment: Which Should You Choose?

 Thin Underlayment (1-2 mm)

-Thin underlayment is typically 1-2 mm thick and ideal for glue-down installations or when minimal height addition is desired.
+Thin underlayment is typically 1-2 mm thick and ideal for floating installations or when minimal height addition is desired.
 They are highly compatible with flooring types that require firm, stable support directly against the subfloor.

 A thin underlayment’s excellent dimensional stability helps prevent movement in click-together flooring.
-It also offers sufficient thermal properties for many standard applications without impeding radiant heating systems.

 Despite its low profile, a well-engineered thin underlayment can deliver strong acoustic and thermal performance.
 Material composition and density—rather than thickness alone—play a key role in how effectively sound is absorbed and heat is retained or transferred.

-Thick Underlayment (4mm+)
+Thick Underlayment (3mm+)

 When Thicker Isn’t Always Better